developer-xuji/medibooking-web/README.md

 #### Backend setup

-The backend of this app is deployed on Heroku, which has link [https://mojito-portfolio-backend.herokuapp.com](https://mojito-portfolio-backend.herokuapp.com)
+The backend of this app is deployed on AWS, which has link [http://medibooking-web-loadbalancer-1366501173.ap-southeast-2.elb.amazonaws.com]
-The app is interacting with its backend deployed on Heroku by default, if you want to deploy the backend locally, view [https://github.com/xiaohanl4/COMP30022-Backend](https://github.com/xiaohanl4/COMP30022-Backend) for the set up, go to the [constant.js](https://github.com/xiaohanl4/COMP30022-Frontend/blob/master/src/assets/constant/constant.js) file in src/assets/contant folder, change the backend URL to the link to the locally deployed backend.
+The app is interacting with its backend deployed on AWS by default, if you want to deploy the backend locally, you can update src/env.js with your local urls.

 #### Development mode